Light rain falls softly and steady on patchy grass, whispering pat-pat-pat-pat as it dampens the rocky soil.

 Branham has experienced the same.
 A woman came up to him at a powwow, looking for the chief.
 “I am the chief,” Branham told her.
 “You don’t look like the chief,” the woman replied.
 It’s a strange paradox, being expected by some to prove an identity that others have altogether denied you.

 The tribe offers frequent cultural education classes to enrolled members of all ages, usually on the Bear Mountain land (which, it’s important to note, is not a reservation).
 One tribe member teaches basket weaving while another keeps a garden with native seeds; others teach beadwork or drumming.
-Thompson’s 23-year-old son, Quentin Talbott, loves sharing his passion for Monacan dance with younger generations, teaching them to love their heritage as much as he does.
+Thompson’s 23-year-old son, Quinton Talbott, loves sharing his passion for Monacan dance with younger generations, teaching them to love their heritage as much as he does.
 Although he’s danced at powwows and ceremonies, even Virginia Governor Ralph Northam’s inauguration in January 2018, nothing is more important to him than passing on the dance to younger members of the Monacan Indian Nation.
 “My heritage is everything to me,” says Talbott.

 Branham and Thompson agree that attitudes toward Indians have changed over time, and that their children have it very different—they’re invited to speak about their heritage at their schools; they have public jobs; they go on to college, move out of the Amherst County and share Monacan history, traditions and culture with others.